swa28/Bike_Store_Sales_Analysis_Bigquery/README.md

 <img src="Bike_Store_Results/Q2.png" width="400"/>

-### Let's have a look, How many total products were sold by each brand?
+## How many total products were sold by each brand?
 Which is the Highest-selling brand by Volume? and its share?
 <pre>
 WITH brand_orders AS (
  SELECT *